kfrankli/ocp-docker-s3-fuse/README.md

 To allow the container to run the needed `/usr/bin/s3fs` commands, it will need to be granted elevated privileges by way of enabling extra Linux kernel capabilities and mapping to the host FUSE device.
 Unfortunately the `/usr/bin/s3fs` commands are performing `mount()` operations that require the highest level Linux kernel capability `CAP_SYS_ADMIN`.
 With this capability, comes significant rights due to issues with Linux Kernel development and a lack of fine-grained control in capabilities.
 Enabling this will allow for such potentially malicious things as [modifying the state of the SELinux Linux Security Module inside of the container](https://www.redhat.com/en/blog/container-tidbits-adding-capabilities-container).

 The container will also need the `--device` option set to allow it to see the Docker host's FUSE device to interact with the S3 Bucket.
-This could potentially lead to such issues as the development of covert channels between containers on the same Docker host.
+This could potentially lead to such issues as the development of covert storage channels between containers on the same Docker host.

 For further information, please consult: